The Historic “La Huerta” Project

 The Garden Niche

-Aligned with the overlook at the Island Oak Terrace, the Garden Niche serves as a central focal point.
-It is framed by a Pepper Tree to the northeast and a stately Valley Oak to the southwest, evoking the Mission’s shaded forecourt and the golden meadows beyond the coastal range.
-Like the Glorietta, the Garden Niche offers a setting for a special feature or moment of reflection.
+Aligned with the Island Oak Terrace to the northwest, the Garden Niche located along the southeast border, serves as a central focal point.
+Critically endangered Guadalupe Island Junipers are framed by a Pepper Tree to the northeast and a stately Valley Oak to the southwest, this area evokes the Mission’s shaded forecourt and the golden meadows beyond the coastal range.
+As the junipers mature, they gather close to shape a small garden room or Glorieta which offers a setting for a special feature or moment of reflection.

 Get In Touch